sammigachuhi/my_django/docs/18-geodjango-model.md

 ## Create a media folder

-Because we will be uploading images, we have to create a `media/` folder which shall store the images we shall be uploading locally.
+Because we will be uploading images, we have to create a `media/` folder which shall store the images that shall be uploaded locally.

 Within your `my_geodjango` directory, create a `media/` folder and within it create an `images` folder.